 If you'd like to offer the site under a CNAME, the following steps are taken:

-1. OpenCounter provides the City with a Certificate Signing Request (CSR), which is needed in the next step.
+2. OpenCounter provides the City with a Certificate Signing Request (CSR) for each subdomain.
+These are needed in the next step.

-2. City purchases an SSL certificate for the desired subdomain (e.g. https://permits.cityname.gov) and sends us the certificate file(s).
+3. City purchases an SSL certificate for each of the desired subdomains (e.g. https://permits.cityname.gov) and sends us the certificate file(s) by uploading them to Basecamp.

-- If possible, we recommend using a single subdomain certificate.
+- If possible, we recommend using a single subdomain certificate for each subdomain.
 If you choose to send us an existing wildcard certificate, then you'll also need to supply us with the password for this certificate.

-- The basic level certificate—EV (Extended Validation)—is sufficient for OpenCounter.
-Domain and organizational validations are nice, but not necessary.
+- The basic level certificate provides sufficient security for OpenCounter.
+We recommend using an EV (Extended Validation) certificate, but while domain and organizational validations are nice, they are not necessary.

 - In the process of purchasing a certificate, you may be asked to select a webserver to create the certificate for.
 If this occurs, select Nginx (Heroku), or, if Nginx is not an option, select Apache 2.x.